 The Community must show that their ownership and management of the land will deliver increased public benefit.
 For more information see the National Forest Land Scheme.

-22. The 2011 Spending Review settlement for FCS includes provision for a re-positioning programme in 2012/13 - 2014/15 which involves the sale of properties to the value of £30m, with the proceeds recycled into purchase or leasing of land for the creation of new woodlands.
+22. The 2011 Spending Review settlement for FCS includes provision for a re-positioning programme in 2012/13 - 2014/15 which involves the sale of properties to the value of £30m, with the proceeds recycled into purchase or leasing and planting of land for the creation of new woodlands.